Ecwid/ecwid-api-docs/includes/_customers.md

 Search for customers by a keyword or basic filters: number of orders made, name, email, customer group and more.

+#### Q: How to find customer emails I can use for promotions?

+Use the `acceptMarketing` filter when searching for orders / customers or when getting order / customer details.

+If it is set to `true` or `null`, you can use their email for promotions in your app or customization.

+If it's set to `false` – you **cannot send promotional emails** to that person.

 #### Request

 > Request examples